opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/normalize_date.rst

     * Field containing the date not understood by the platform
     * yes
   * * Date format
-    * Date format pattern of the misunderstood date (see **Date format pattern** indications below to fill this parameter)
+    * Date format pattern of the misunderstood date.
+For more information about this parameter, see :ref:`date-format-pattern`.
     * yes

+.. _date-format-pattern:

 Date format pattern
 -------------------

 A pattern is an arbitrary string containing one of the following directives.
-Use these directives to write, in the Date format parameter, what is the right, current format of the date that the platform did not understand.
-Thanks to the processor, the platform will follow the indicated pattern to be able to understand the format of the date.
+Use these directives to write the right, current format of the date that the platform did not understand in the Date format parameter.
+Thanks to the processor, the platform will follow the indicated pattern to understand the date format.

 .. list-table::
    :header-rows: 1